Industrial Network Projects Guide for Modern Automation Systems Overview

 • National cybersecurity frameworks

-Tools and Resources – Helpful Platforms and Technologies
+Tools and Resources – Platforms and Technologies

 Tool TypePurpose

-SCADA SystemsMonitor and control industrial operations
+SCADA SystemsMonitor and control operations

 PLC SoftwareProgram automation logic

-Network SimulatorsDesign and test network configurations
+Network SimulatorsDesign and test network configs

 Protocol AnalyzersDiagnose communication issues